 18. Complicity

 a.
-Presence During any know or obvious violation of university rules, regulations, policies, and/or law in such a way as to enable, condone, or encourage a violation of policy and/or the law.
+Presence During any knownor obvious violation of university rules, regulations, policies, and/or law in such a way as to enable, condone, or encourage a violation of policy and/or the law.

 b.
-Failure to act as a responsible bystander, provided it is safe to do so, by choosing to not remove oneself from the situation, or to address the situation directly with other parties, or by failing to seek assistance to resolve the situation.
+Failure to act as a responsible bystander, provided it is safe to do so, by choosing to not remove oneself from the situation, or to not address the situation directly with other parties, or by failing to seek assistance to resolve the situation.

 Part E: Community Standards Process